 What drives the QCArchive's development and features?

 The QCArchive project started from the needs and wants of the quantum chemistry community and the fields which benefit from its data.
-MolSSI reached out to the wider community and asked question such as:
+MolSSI reached out to the wider community and asked question such as: What is getting in the way of you focusing on your scientific efforts?

 What would help the field as a whole?